progfolio/elpaca/README.md

   ;; Enable use-package :ensure support for Elpaca.
   (elpaca-use-package-mode))

-;;When installing a package which modifies a form used at the top-level ;;(e.g. a package which adds a use-package key word), ;;use the :wait recipe keyword to block until that package has been installed/configured.
+;;When installing a package used in the init file itself, ;;e.g. a package which adds a use-package key word, ;;use the :wait recipe keyword to block until that package is installed/configured.
 ;;For example:
 ;;(use-package general :ensure (:wait t) :demand t)